HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 I was involved in this project as a project leader who is in charge of designing overall process and data flow.

 I decided to approach this project in practical view.
-Since most of processes in deep learning system are formulaic, I did not put many effort to design a system structure.
+Since most of processes in deep learning system are formulaic, I did not exert much effort to design a system structure.
-Also making totally new model was excluded from selections.
+Making totally new model was excluded from selections as well.
 Instead, we put more time finding high performance model adopted in medical domain and improving it.

 ##### Dataset